 Most contusions will fade on their own.
-In fact, you may not even realize you have one until well after a minor bump or blow.
-If you notice the bruise or injury right away, you can help speed healing by using RICE:
+In fact, you may not even realize you have one until well after you experience a minor bump or blow.
+If you notice the bruise or injury right away, you can help speed healing by using the RICE method:

 - Compression with an ace wrap